 Detecting Narcissism Via Facebook Profiles

 Do you want to know if someone is a narcissist or has narcissistic tendencies?
-Check their Facebook or Myspace profile.
+Check their Facebook profile.

 A new University of Georgia study suggests that online social networking sites such as Facebook might be useful tools for detecting whether someone is a narcissist.